-Our Pro, Business or Premier (formerly Precision), and customers can export all DroneDeploy layers in a few different formats.
+Our Pro, Business, and Enterprise and customers can export all DroneDeploy layers in a few different formats.
 Some of these layers are more customizable than others in terms of what exports are available.

 All exports are accessed in the same way: